ToyB-Chan/mini-file-format/README.md

 - Key and (sub-) section names may only contain `a-z`, `A-Z`, `0-9`, and `_`.
 - Empty keys (i.e., keys without values) are not allowed.
 - Spaces outside of strings are ignored.
-- Empty lines may be ignored
+- Empty lines are ignored
 - Comments are denoted by `#` and may only appear on separate lines.

 ## Supported Data Types